Recsk forced labor camp: History

 The camp was organized according to the model of the Soviet Gulags; its mere existence was kept in secret.

 About 1,300 – 1,700 prisoners were brought here without any court verdict.

 The internees were forced to work in the quarry under minimal living conditions.

 The prisoners were often handled with bestial cruelty, tortured and starved.

 There were prisoners from all walks of life in the camp, and everyone had their own story of why they were detained.

 The world was unaware of the camp and its brutal conditions till 1951, when Gyula Michnay managed to escape and get out of the country.
 While his seven fellow escapees were promptly captured, he successfully evaded the nationwide manhunt and crossed the border to Austria.
-He reached Vienna and then travelled to Munich, Germany, where, in a broadcast on Radio Free Europe, he talked about the camp and read out the names of several hundred fellow prisoners.
+He reached Vienna and then travelled to Munich, West Germany, where, in a broadcast on Radio Free Europe, he talked about the camp and read out the names of several hundred fellow prisoners.
 This was when West learnt about the existence of the camp, and some of relatives in Hungary received information about their loved ones who had disappeared without any explanation.

 The last internees were set free in 1953, with the obligation of reporting at the police station nearest to their permanent residence where most of them were placed under police surveillance.
 At the same time, some persons were prohibited from returning their former place of residence.

 All former inmates were forced to sign a statement of secrecy on their release, acknowledging that all "news and data" about the camp constitutes "state secret" and telling anything about their detention is punishable with up to 10 years in prison, in case their action is "not classified as a more serious offence".

 [...] he warned us that the law promised six to ten years’ imprisonment should we drop but one word about the circumstances, place, or reasons for our imprisonment.
 He would advise us to report anyone who asked insistent questions and to tell our families that we had been on a study trip in the Soviet Union.